Coke Zero Sugar 400: 1998–2019

 In July 1997, Daytona International Speedway announced a massive lighting project to be constructed by MUSCO lighting, the same company that installed lights at Charlotte.
 Plans called for the 1998 Pepsi 400 to be held under-the-lights in primetime.
 Going forwards, the race would typically be scheduled for Saturday night of July 4 weekend, and created the potential for more comfortable conditions for fans, and a larger primetime television audience.
 It would be the longest speedway with a night race, and the first restrictor-plate race held at night.

 On July 4, 1998, however, the race had to be postponed.
 Wildfires in Florida consumed the surrounding areas, and the track was converted into a firefighters' staging area.
 Track officials rescheduled the race for October 17, and the race was successfully held under the lights for the first time, in front of a near-sellout crowd–a first for the event.
 In 1999, the race returned to the traditional July 4 weekend slot and continues to be scheduled as a night race.

 From 1998 to 2002, the race was subtitled the "Pepsi 400 at Daytona" to differentiate it from another race titled the Pepsi 400, held at Michigan during that time frame.
 In 2008, the long partnership with PepsiCo ended, and the race sponsorship changed to Coca-Cola.
 For the next ten seasons, the race would be called the Coke Zero 400, highlighting the Coke Zero brand.

 Since 2002, the NASCAR Xfinity Series Firecracker 250 race is held on Friday night.

 During the 2010 race, NASCAR Chief Marketing Officer Steve Phelps was featured on the CBS reality show Undercover Boss.
 Scenes from the program were filmed at the race weekend.

-2020–present
+Since 2020

 In 2020, the Coke Zero 400 was moved from its traditional Independence Day weekend date to late August.
-It serves as the final race of the NASCAR "regular season" before the NASCAR playoffs begin.
-The race continued to be held as a night race.
-The Brickyard 400 took the July 4 weekend date.
+It served as the final race of the NASCAR "regular season" before the NASCAR playoffs begin until 2023; NASCAR moved the regular season finale to Darlington in 2024.
+The race continued to be scheduled as a night race.
+The Grant Park 165 currently utilizes the July 4 weekend date.
+After being held on or around July 4 for 60 of the previous 61 years, the move to August was controversial.
+According to the Daytona Beach Area Convention & Visitors Bureau, the move was requested in order to spread tourism in the area throughout the summer.